Is Shinjuku Kabukicho Safe at Night? 2026 Honest Guide to Scams & Safe Spots

 Is Kabukicho safe for nightlife?
 Yes, if you choose reputable venues yourself and avoid street invitations.

 What is the biggest tourist risk?
-Following touts into bars or clubs with hidden charges.
+Following touts into bars or clubs with hidden charges, also known as bottakuri scams.

 Should you accept drinks from strangers?
 No. Keep your drink with you and do not leave it unattended.